horaciosamaniego/bbs/README.md

-# bbs
+# Breeding Bird Survey
 Analyzing BBS data for North America

-Data files are not uploaded to this repo give size restrictions.
+Data files are not uploaded to this repo given size restrictions.

+This script only uses 50 Stop Data.
+The main output is a dictionary with a time series for each species and route.

 Local file tree:

 ``` text